Air Twister

-Air Twister is a rail shooter video game developed and published by YS Net and released on June 24, 2022 for iOS and macOS via Apple Arcade.
+Air Twister is a rail shooter video game developed and published by YS Net and released on June 24, 2022, for iOS and macOS via Apple Arcade.
+The developer later partnered with ININ Games to release the game on the Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S and Microsoft Windows of which these versions were released on November 10, 2023.

 Development

 In 2008, Yu Suzuki created his video game incubation studio YS Net.
 The studio has produced a few small scale mobile games and the kickstarter funded console game Shenmue III.
 Air Twister was the studio's first big budget internationally released smart phone game.

 A 3-D Space Harrier concept for smart phones was first shared by Suzuki with Polygon in a 2015 interview.
 However, he is reluctant to call Air Twister a spiritual successor to Space Harrier.